Music Building Access Request

 - Keep all rooms clean from garbage.
 No markings are to be made on the wall or floors and nothing is to be set on top of the pianos or percussion instruments (drinks, food, clothes, bags).

 - Our equipment is not available for public use and must remain on site.
 Nothing is to be removed from our classrooms or buildings without permission.

 - Rooms are to be put back in proper order and all equipment is to be stacked before leaving.

 - DO NOT prop any exterior doors or windows open and make sure everything is secured before leaving.

 - Rooms are not to be used outside of your formal booking.
 If you are in a room at a time that you are not to be there you will be asked to leave.

 - If the music office receives any reports of misuse, one written warning will be given.
 If reports continue, permission to use departmental spaces will be revoked.

-- University Quiet Hours begin at 11:00PM.
-Activities will not be scheduled past 10:00PM.
+- University Quiet Hours begin at 11 PM.
+Activities will not be scheduled past 10 PM.

-- Parking at the Denison loading dock is not permitted.
+- Parking at the Denison Hall loading dock is not permitted.
 Only faculty with courtesy parking passes have this privilege.